scmisa/game-engine-opengl/README.md

 # OpenGL Mini Project

-This project is my journey through learning a OpenGL Graphics API
+This project is my journey through learning a OpenGL Graphics API.
+Building and trying to build game engine.

 ## Requirements